Make Christmas Shopping Easier

 Not every gift will fit into this category, but if you have the option to do a bulk gift, it will almost certainly save you money.
-Try assembling gift baskets or cookie plates to give to coworkers or neighbors.
+Try assembling gift baskets or cookie plates to give to co-workers or neighbors.
 Try getting some friends together and having each person bake a certain type of cookie.
-Then you can all assemble cookie plates together while mixing and matching the varieties.
+Then you can all assemble cookie plates while mixing and matching the varieties.

 Similarly, you can buy in bulk together to assemble gift boxes or bags for your co-workers.
-This can save you money in the long run since buying in bulk is almost always cheaper.
+This method can save you money in the long run since buying in bulk is almost always cheaper.